Sizing Guides

 Bigger Boats, Bigger Cable

-For inverters, windlasses, and thrusters pulling 200+ amps, you're into 2/0–4/0 territory where DLO cable (tinned, fine-stranded, 2kV) is a popular choice on workboats and larger vessels.
+For inverters, windlasses, and thrusters pulling 200+ amps, you're into 2/0 through 4/0 territory where DLO cable (tinned, fine-stranded, 2kV) is a popular choice on workboats and larger vessels.
 For shipboard power and control wiring, see our shipboard and marine cable line built to IEEE 1580/UL 1309.

 Need it in stock and cut to length?
-Mid America Wire & Cable ships nationwide from Tulsa, OK with same-day quotes on in-stock items.
+Mid America Wire & Cable ships nationwide with same-day quotes on in-stock items.
 Request a quote or call (918) 622-1489.

 Manufacturers We Represent